BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_0_Introducing_Bitcoin.md

 ### Bitcoin — In Short

 One way to think of Bitcoin is as _a sequence of atomic transactions_.
-Each transaction is enabled by a sender with the solution to a previous cryptographic puzzle that is stored as a script.
+Each transaction is authenticated by a sender with the solution to a previous cryptographic puzzle that was stored as a script.
 The new transaction is locked for the recipient with a new cryptographic puzzle that is stored as a script.
 Every transaction is recorded in an immutable global ledger.

-## What Is Public-Key Cryptography?
+## About Public-Key Cryptography

 Public-key cryptography is a mathematical system for protecting data and proving ownership through an asymmetric pair of linked keys: the public key and the private key.

+It's important to Bitcoin (and to most blockchain systems) because it's the basis of a lot of the cryptography that protects the cryptocurrency funds.
+A Bitcoin transaction is typically sent to an address that is a hashed public key.
+The recipient is then able to retrieve the money by revealing both the public key and the private key.

 ### What Is a Public Key?